ELOESZHANG/LongSF/README.md

 ### Installation
 1. Prepare for the running environment.

     You can  follow the installation steps in [`OpenPCDet`](https://github.com/open-mmlab/OpenPCDet).
-We use 1 RTX-3090 or 4 RTX-4090 GPUs to train our MPCF.
+We use 1 RTX-3090 or 4 RTX-4090 GPUs to train our LongSF.

 2. Prepare for the data.